Taylor Heinicke Player Prop Bets for NFL Week 11 - Washington vs. Carolina - NewsBreak

 Discover player props odds, plays, and insights for Taylor Heinicke in his Week 11 contest with the Washington Football Team against the Carolina Panthers.

-Sportsbooks have posted player prop bet markets for Taylor Heinicke ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-Heinicke's Washington Football Team (3-6) and the Carolina Panthers (5-5) square off in Week 11 at Bank of America Stadium.
+In advance of placing any prop bet wagers on Taylor Heinicke for Sunday's game, which starts at 1:00 PM ET on FOX, here are some insights and stats to consider to make the best bets.
+Heinicke and the Washington Football Team (3-6) play the Carolina Panthers (5-5) in Week 11 at Bank of America Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .